Main Page Content

 - We have developed a multi-point search training program, mandatory for all hiring managers and search committee members.
 Among other topics, the training provides an overview of Affirmative Action and Equal Employment Opportunity, as well as The College’s specific requirements regarding compliance during the search process.

-- To meet The College’s responsibility to make a good faith effort in diversifying the pool of applicants available to search committees, we work jointly with each hiring manager to advertise in nationally recognized venues, such as The Chronicle of Higher Ed, Recruit Disibility.org, Higher Ed Jobs.com, and through the U.S. Department of Labor at Job Central.com (formerly USA Jobs), all designed to reach the largest and most diverse aggregation of ready job seekers.
-Further, through the American Association for Access, Equity, and Diversity (AAAED), we are exploring additional, more focused advertising venues, including, but not limited to, Ability Jobs.com, Getting Hired.com., LGBT Connect.com, and Vet Central.com.
+- To meet The College’s responsibility to make a good faith effort in diversifying the pool of applicants available to search committees, we work jointly with each hiring manager to advertise in nationally recognized venues, such as The Chronicle of Higher Ed, Recruit Disability.org, Higher Ed Jobs.com, and through the U.S. Department of Labor at Job Central.com (formerly USA Jobs), all designed to reach the largest and most diverse aggregation of ready job seekers.
+Further, through the American Association for Access, Equity, and Diversity (AAAED), we are exploring additional, more focused advertising venues, including, but not limited to, Ability Jobs.com, Getting Hired.com, LGBT Connect.com, and Vet Central.com.

 - We have revamped The College’s Waiver of Search protocol to emphasize the importance of conducting proper Affirmative Action searches and increase access.